alvynabranches/Machine_Learning_With_Job_Data/README.md

 # Machine Learning With Job Data

-Web Scraping Done on Indeed Website.
+Web Scraping Done on Indeed Website. <br>
-Preprocessing has been done on the indeed dataset.
+Preprocessing has been done on the indeed dataset. <br>
-Data Visualization Will be done on this data
+Data Visualization Will be done on this data <br>
-Machine Learning is To Be Done on this data.
+Machine Learning is To Be Done on this data. <br>
-Deep Learning Algorithms will also be tried on this data.
+Deep Learning Algorithms will also be tried on this data. <br>
+<br><br><br>
+[server.py](https://github.com/alvynabranches/Machine_Learning_With_Job_Data/blob/master/server.py) This the main file of the project